syed177013/Local-RAG-using-ChromaDB-for-CSV-files/README.md

 The project uses an anime dataset as a local knowledge base.
 Each anime entry is converted into a LangChain document and embedded using a locally running embedding model.
 The embeddings are stored in ChromaDB, allowing user questions to retrieve semantically relevant anime before passing the retrieved context to a local LLM.

 The entire pipeline runs locally without requiring an external LLM API.
+This Repo uses an Anime Dataset CSV but the Real time Applications are vast.
+So dont you dare turn away just because its "RAGing" on Anime related data <:

 ## How It Works